 To get the screen shots of my HP 3562A, and other instruments that support plotting through GPIB, I use 7470.exe included in KE5FX’s GPIB Toolkit.
 This software turns your PC into a HPGL plotter.
 Very handy…

 I use various scripts for controlling the instruments.
 This provides a couple of advantages.
 First off, setting up some of these instruments requires significant button-pushing.
 If a step is missed during the setup, the test may run but the results will not be comparable to previous results.
 Hence, the scripts provide a way to standardize the tests.
 Secondly, having the ability to launch a script and having it run autonomously provides significant time savings and minimizes notation errors.

-I am currently in the process of converting my MATLAB-based scripts to Python.
-In addition, I am changing from the GPIB-USB to GPIB-ETHERNET controller.
-Python is platform-independent, i.e. the same Python script will run under Windows, OS X, and Linux.
+At various times I have written small scripts for various test and measurement tasks.
+I started out with some MATLAB scripts for the Prologix GPIB-USB controller.
+I later moved to Python and the GPIB-ETHERNET controller for a platform-agnostic solution.
+Python is platform-agnostic, i.e. the same Python script will run under Windows, OS X, and Linux.
 My scripts are available for download below.
 They are provided as-is with no support and are intended as a starting point for people who would like to use the Prologix controllers to communicate with test equipment.

 MATLAB Scripts: MATLAB Scripts (.zip archive).

 These scripts are not actively maintained.